scalalandio/chimney/docs/docs/supported-transformations.md

 Be default names are matched in a Java-Bean-aware way - `fieldName` would be considered a match for another `fieldName` but also for `isFieldName`, `getFieldName` and `setFieldName`.
 This allows the macro to read both normal `val`s and Bean getters and write into constructor arguments and Bean setters.
-(Whether such getters/setters would we admited for matching is controlled by dedicated flags: [`.enableBeanGetters`](#reading-from-bean-getters) and [`.enableBeanSetters`](#writing-to-bean-setters)).
+(Whether such getters/setters would we admitted for matching is controlled by dedicated flags: [`.enableBeanGetters`](#reading-from-bean-getters) and [`.enableBeanSetters`](#writing-to-bean-setters)).

-The field name matching predicate can be overrided with a flag:
+The field name matching predicate can be overridden with a flag:

 !!! example